H-1B Visa Attorney

 H-1B Requirements Summary Chart Full

-Our legal team handles numerous H-1B applications every year.
+Our immigration law firm handles numerous H-1B applications every year.
 We proudly help many U.S.-based companies bring foreign talent that allows their businesses to grow.
-In our recent H-1B success story, we helped a foreign worker with degrees in business management and administration who faced an RFE while being considered for an IT position in the US through H-1B visa extension.
-The USCIS questioned the employer-employee relationship, the specialty nature of the position, the individual’s qualifications, the company’s control over the employee, and the availability of the job throughout the individual’s stay.
-The VisaNation attorneys addressed each query satisfactorily, providing evidence for the specialty nature of the position, establishing a valid employer-employee relationship, and proving the availability of the job.
-The case was approved, highlighting the importance of having experienced lawyers in the field of immigration law.
+In our recent H-1B success story, we helped a foreign worker with a degree in business management and administration whose petition required a Request for Evidence (RFE) while under consideration for an IT position in the US through an H-1B visa extension.

 H-1B Visa Process: Step-by-Step